Join the AGITG and help improve outcomes for people with Gastro-Intestinal (GI) cancer

 We have a distinguished history of conducting phase II and III trials with academic coordinating centres.
 However, with the development of a new research strategy, new opportunities will arise as we establish in-house and phase I coordination models to conduct investigator-led research, expand capacity for trial coordination, and deliver a biological sample repository to support innovative pre-clinical research.

-There has never been a better time to join the AGITG and play an active role in improving outcomes for the 33,200 Australians and 5,700 New Zealanders diagnosed with GI cancer every year.
+There has never been a better time to join the AGITG and play an active role in improving outcomes for people with GI cancer.

 Want to learn more before joining?